adapt-it/adapt-it-mobile/_pages/multiplatform.md

 ---
 permalink: /about/multiplatform
 layout: page
-title:  System Requirements
+title:  Multiplatform
-desc:   Running Adapt It Mobile on Android and iOS devices
+desc:   Work on a tablet or smartphone
 date:   2020-09-20 12:21
 ---

+See the context of the translation on a larger tablet.
+Or perform quick edits on your smartphone.
+Adapt It Mobile runs on both tablets and smartphones running Android and iOS.

 ## Android